Quantum computing: Quantum annealing

-Quantum annealing relies on the adiabatic theorem to undertake calculations.
-A system is placed in the ground state for a simple Hamiltonian, which slowly evolves to a more complicated Hamiltonian whose ground state represents the solution to the problem in question.
-The adiabatic theorem states that if the evolution is slow enough, the system will stay in its ground state at all times through the process.
-Quantum annealing can solve Ising models and the (computationally equivalent) QUBO problem, which in turn can be used to encode a wide range of combinatorial optimization problems.
+Quantum annealing uses the adiabatic theorem to perform calculations.
+A system is placed in the ground state for a simple Hamiltonian, which evolves to a more complicated Hamiltonian whose ground state represents the solution to the problem in question.
+The adiabatic theorem states that if the evolution is slow enough, the system stays in its ground state throughout the process.
+Quantum annealing can solve Ising models and the (computationally equivalent) quadratic unconstrained binary optimisation (QUBO) problem, which in turn can be used to encode a wide range of combinatorial optimization problems.
 Adiabatic optimization may be helpful for solving computational biology problems.

 Machine learning

-Since quantum computers can produce outputs that classical computers cannot produce efficiently, and since quantum computation is fundamentally linear algebraic, some express hope in developing quantum algorithms that can speed up machine learning tasks.

-For example, the HHL Algorithm, named after its discoverers Harrow, Hassidim, and Lloyd, is believed to provide speedup over classical counterparts.
-Some research groups have recently explored the use of quantum annealing hardware for training Boltzmann machines and deep neural networks.
+Since quantum computers can produce outputs that classical computers cannot produce efficiently, and since quantum computation is fundamentally linear algebra, so quantum algorithms that can speed up machine learning tasks may be possible.
+However, review literature notes that many proposed quantum machine-learning advantages rely on assumptions about efficient data encoding or continued access to quantum hardware, and have not translated into practical advantage as of 2024.
+For example, the HHL Algorithm is believed to provide speedup over classical counterparts.
+Research groups have explored quantum annealing hardware for training Boltzmann machines and deep neural networks.

-Deep generative chemistry models emerge as powerful tools to expedite drug discovery.
-However, the immense size and complexity of the structural space of all possible drug-like molecules pose significant obstacles, which could be overcome in the future by quantum computers.
-Quantum computers are naturally good for solving complex quantum many-body problems and thus may be instrumental in applications involving quantum chemistry.
-Therefore, one can expect that quantum-enhanced generative models including quantum GANs may eventually be developed into ultimate generative chemistry algorithms.
+Deep generative chemistry models have been explored for potential applications in drug discovery.
+Near-term quantum hardware has been explored for molecular generative modeling for drug discovery.
+In 2023, researchers reported a hybrid quantum–classical generative model based on a restricted Boltzmann machine, implemented on a commercially available quantum annealing device, to generate novel small molecules with physicochemical properties comparable to medicinal compounds.
+However, the immense size and complexity of the structural space of all possible relevant molecules pose significant obstacles, which could be overcome in the future by quantum computers.
+Quantum computers are naturally good for solving complex quantum many-body problems and thus may apply to applications involving quantum chemistry.
+Quantum-enhanced generative models including quantum generative adversarial networks (GANs) may be developed into generative chemistry algorithms.

+AI-assisted algorithm discovery

+Artificial intelligence has been explored as a tool for discovering and optimizing quantum algorithms.
+AlphaEvolve, a Google DeepMind system based on large language models and evolutionary algorithms, has been described as a coding agent for scientific and algorithmic discovery.
+In quantum-computing research, AlphaEvolve-optimized quantum circuits have been used in work on quantum computation of molecular geometry through many-body nuclear spin echoes.